bigjohnson/Cisco_DMP_4400/README.md

   - port Number: 4567
   - press the **Start** button
 - the hdmi attached tv should play video e audio
+- you can test from another computer with the cmd command

+ffplay udp://239.1.2.3:4567

 ### Auto play at 4400 boot